cswelton/zogby_group/website_root/about.md

 All funds will be kept in an account and be used for the pre-championship party and championship weekend festivities.
 Any excess funds will be allocated for booze during championship weekend.

+## When points are generated (Needs COO/CFO Review)
+This website is managed and maintained by the group CIO.

+Training will be provided to the COO/CFO such that following each round when the bets are settled the website can be updated with the latest data and point rankings before the next round.
+This ensures that the points and rankings tables are kept up to date with each round played.

+Updating the points and website is 100% automated however it does require someone to launch the process.
+An update takes around 2 minutes.